 Rule of Law

-- Launch the 2nd Rule of Law Dashboard Report and provide one-pagers to the relevant AmChams.
+- Leverage the 2nd Rule of Law Dashboard Report by participating and creating events in the region, and provide one-pagers to the AmChams

 Cross-Border Data Flows

 - Continue to ensure that the U.S. Chamber’s Center for Global Regulatory Cooperation and the Chamber’s policy experts are available and responsive to the AmChams as needed.

 - Disseminate the “Implementation Guide” for governments that want to engage in regulatory cooperation with the U.S. Work to create a workshop for the AmChams in this space.

 - Work with Leadership Circle members to create a strategy paper that AmChams can use to effectively engage in the cross-border data flows conversation.

 - Work alongside the AmChams to follow up and implement some of the IP policy recommendations provided by the U.S. Chamber’s Center for Global Regulatory Cooperation during the seminar on Data Protection Best Practices held at our Strategic Planning Retreat.